 What to Make of Medvedev

 The advent of the Medvedev presidency has brought into focus two opposite conjectures about Russia.
 One is represented by Edward Lucas’s book ‘The New Cold War: How the Kremlin Menaces both Russia and the West’.
 Lucas argues that Russia is trying to rewrite the last chapter of the Cold War.
-Under Putin it has been using its oil and gas, its strategic alliance with China, and divide and rule tactics to regain control over the old Soviet Empire, reduce Europe to energy dependency, and shift the balance of world power in its favour.
+Under Putin it has been … Continue reading What to Make of Medvedev

 Russians don’t follow the western script